TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 ##Step 3 - Edit Sublime Text 2 settings
 [instructions for preventing Sublime Text from annoyingly opening a new window every time a file is opened via cmd line]

+##Step 4 - Feel the Power
+You can now type "subl [filename]" in the command line to begin editing files in Sublime Text.
+Without this power, your workflow consists of navigating files in Windows Explorer, editing files in Sublime Text, and interacting with Git/Github/Heroku in command prompt.
+Now that you have completed this guide, you can just stick with the command prompt and Sublime Text.
+Your new workflow now has a bit less alt-tabbing.
+Hallelujah.

+Note: If you skipped step 2, then you must type "sublime_text [filename]" in the command line.